correctexam/corrigeExamFront/README.md

 # gradeScopeIstic

-This application was generated using JHipster 7.7.0, you can find documentation and help at [https://www.jhipster.tech](https://www.jhipster.tech).
+This application front was generated using JHipster 7.7.0, you can find documentation and help at [https://www.jhipster.tech](https://www.jhipster.tech).

+Note on the project could be found [here](https://hackmd.diverse-team.fr/s/HkFi-Um-c)

 ## Project Structure